raphsilva/contrastive-summarization/README.md

 * `DISCARD_TESTS`: Amount of outliers tests that will be discarded for overall evaluation (the total number of discarded tests is twice this value, because this amount of best summaries and of worst summaries are discarded).
 * `DATASETS_TO_TEST`: Choose which files of data will be tested.

-Besides those, you'll find the section `# Method options` which lets you change the method's parameters.
+Besides those, you'll find the section `# Methods options` which lets you change the method's parameters.

 #### Run